 It’s easy to forget how essential hot water is to your daily routine until it stops working.
-If there’s no hot water in your mobile home, attempting to fix the issue without the assistance of a professional can feel like a daunting task.
+If there’s no hot water in your mobile home or your mobile home electric heater is not working, attempting to fix the issue without the assistance of a professional can feel like a daunting task.
 Troubleshooting the source of the problem doesn’t have to be difficult, though.

 Mobile homeowners typically have one of two types of water heaters: gas or electric.
 Below we’ve outlined steps you can take to troubleshoot and fix issues with both models.